slaclab/lume-ace3p/README.md

 # How to use LUME-ACE3P

 <details><summary>Instructions</summary>

-The LUME-ACE3P python scripts enable the use of parameter sweeping and parameter optimization of ACE3P-workflows including Cubit mesh generation and acdtool postprocessing.
-To perform a simple parameter sweep a user will need to provide the following:
+The LUME-ACE3P python scripts enable the use of parameter sweeping or optimization of ACE3P-workflows including Cubit mesh generation and acdtool postprocessing.
+To perform a parameter sweep or optimization run, a user will need to provide the following:

-- a Cubit journal (.jou) file for editing (required for remeshing)
+> - a Cubit journal (.jou) file for editing (required for remeshing)
-- an ACE3P input file (e.g. .omega3p) with desired input settings
+> - an ACE3P input file (e.g. .omega3p) with desired input settings
-- an acdtool postprocess file (e.g. .rfpost) with desired postprocessing settings
+> - an acdtool postprocess file (e.g. .rfpost) with desired postprocessing settings
-- a LUME-ACE3P python script (.py) containing the ACE3P workflow and parameter sweeping/optimization settings
+> - a LUME-ACE3P python script (.py) containing the ACE3P workflow and parameter sweeping/optimization settings
-- a batch script (.batch) for submitting a job to the appropriate HPC resources
+> - a batch script (.batch) for submitting a job to the appropriate HPC resources

 The basic idea is that a user submits the batch script to HPC nodes which contains the LUME-ACE3P python script.
 The LUME-ACE3P python script contains 2 main parts: an ACE3P workflow function definition, and the parameter sweep/optimization loop.
 The parameter sweep/optimization loop calls the ACE3P workflow function and uses the appropriate input files with the corresponding codes (e.g. Cubit, Omega3P, etc.) and parses the output for writing to a text file or for use with optimization.